Senvo-GmbH/senvo-challenges/backend/junior-backend-engineer/README.md

 - **Creativity**: How did you approach the fun elements of the challenge?

 ## Submission Guidelines
-- Create a GitHub repository with your solution
+- Create a private GitHub repository with your solution
 - Include a README with:
   - Setup instructions
   - Brief explanation of your approach